 A police certificate is a document confirming you have no conviction (or listing your convictions) within a jurisdiction.

 A police certificate is also known as a police clearance certificate (PCC), or no criminal record (NCR) certificate.
 In Chinese, it is commonly referred to as a 无犯罪记录证明书 (certificate of no criminal conviction).
 For a sample, see here.

 Unlike most countries, in China, a city will only issue to a foreigner a police certificate covering the time you resided in that city.
-(In Guangzhou, one certificate can cover all places you resided in the province.)
 As a result, if you have lived in multiple locations, you may need multiple police certificates.
+(Exception: In Guangdong, one certificate can cover all places you resided in the province.)

 Requirements for issuance of a police certificate vary from city to city.
 A list of the requirements may not even be published, especially in smaller cities.
 Some cities will issue police certificates to cover only periods that a foreigner:

 Procedures to apply for a police certificate also vary from city to city.
-Most commonly, to apply, the applicant or another person with a power of attorney (委托书) signed by the applicant must first visit the local public security bureau to apply for a police letter.
-Then, that police letter must be brought to a local notary office to apply for issuance of a notarial police certificate.
+Most commonly, to apply, the applicant or another person with a power of attorney (委托书) signed by the applicant must first visit the local public security bureau to apply for a police certificate.
+Then, that certificate must be brought to a local notary office to apply for issuance of a notarial police certificate.
 The notary can issue the police certificate with a translation to English or another language, if required.

 Note on Unobtainable Police Certificates